Frequently Asked Questions

 Yup, it’s true raw chicken may contain bacteria.
 However, your dog or cat’s digestive system can easily deal with it(us humans can’t and that’s why we cook our food, generally).
 Your pet’s system was designed by nature to tolerate bacteria.
 Just think of all the stuff your dog tends to eat sometimes…hello?
 Trash, feces, licking their own privates?
 Enough with the graphic stuff, yes there may be some bacteria and yes your pet has a system that can handle it.
 Always remember to use safe handling methods when feeding raw chicken or any raw meat.
 Oh, and if you want to know more about the chicken we use in our batches and blends, shoot us an email and we’ll tell you more about it!

 Can I feed cat sliders to my dog?
-And vise versa?
+And vice versa?

 We suggest that you stick to the appropriate diet designed for your dog or cat.
 But if you make a mistake and buy the wrong diet you can certainly feed whatever food you purchased and not have any problems.
 Your cat won’t be saying woof, we promise.